Wills & Estate Planning

 1. What Do I Want My Child's Life to Look Like?

-You might also want to think about choosing a guardian who'll maintain impart the values you care about.
+This is also something you can discuss with the legal guardian you eventually appoint.
+Maybe it’s important to you that the guardian relocate to your state, at least temporarily.
+You might also want to think about choosing a guardian who will impart the values you care about.
 You can gather the traditions, morals and lessons you hold dear by creating an ethical will.

 2. Who Would Want to Be My Child's Guardian?